simonbogh/CarND-Behavioral-Cloning-P3/REPORT.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded one lap on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is are example images of center lane driving:

 ![image](docs/training_example_1.jpg)
 ![image](docs/training_example_2.jpg)